BehindTheMusicTree/audiometa/CONTRIBUTING.md

   .\scripts\install-system-dependencies-windows.ps1
   ```

   These scripts install the same versions as CI.
-Configuration is documented in `system-dependencies.toml`.
+Configuration is documented in `system-dependencies-prod.toml`, `system-dependencies-test-only.toml`, and `system-dependencies-lint.toml`.

   **Required tools:**
   - `ffmpeg` / `ffprobe` - Audio file analysis